Goodness-Chukwudi/task-manager/README.md

 # Introduction

-This task management system provides users with features that creates, updates, assigns, approves and manage tasks.
+This task management system provides users with features to create, update, assign, approve and manage tasks.
 The applications has the user management, task management and auth modules.
-This API was built with Node.js and Express.js with MongoDB/Mongoose for database.
+This system was built with Node.js/Express.js and MongoDB/Mongoose for database.
 Additionally, socket io was used to provide real time update when changes are made to a task (completion/approval and others).

 ## Prerequisites